-IA is authorized to have full, free and unrestricted access to information it deems necessary to perform audit, consulting/advisory services, and investigation projects and ongoing risk assessment activities, including, but not limited to, records, computer files, property, and personnel of the university in accordance with the authority granted by approval of this charter and federal and state statutes.
+IA is authorized to have full, free and unrestricted access to information it deems necessary to perform audit, consulting/advisory services, and investigation projects and ongoing risk assessment activities, including, but not limited to, records, computer files, information systems, databases, property, and personnel of the University in accordance with the authority granted by approval of this charter and federal and state statutes.
 Except where limited by law, the work of IA is unrestricted.
 IA is free to review and evaluate all policies, procedures, and practices for any university activity, program, or function on behalf of the Board of Regents.

-In performing the audit function, IA has no direct responsibility for, nor authority over any of the activities reviewed.
-The internal audit review and approval process does not in any way relieve other persons in the organization of the responsibilities assigned to them.
+In performing the audit function, IA has no direct responsibility for, nor authority over, any of the activities reviewed.
+The IA review process does not in any way relieve other persons in the organization of the responsibilities assigned to them.

 To permit the rendering of impartial and unbiased judgment essential to the proper conduct of audits, internal auditors will be independent of the activities they audit.
 This independence is based primarily upon organizational status and objectivity and is required by external industry standards.